 BECOME AN OFFICIAL

-HCBC offers a Provincial Recognized Officials (PRO) program for 10 categories.
-A Provincial Recognized Official can judge at any HCBC sanctioned competition and unsanctioned local competitions in BC.
+HCBC offers a Provincial Recognized Official program for 9 categories.
+A Provincial Recognized Official may judge at any HCBC sanctioned competition and unsanctioned competitions in BC.
 Designation as a certified official is a privilege, not a right, bestowed to individuals whose equine expertise and personal character merit the honor.
 The individual’s conduct as a member, and as an official must be exemplary and is continuously subject to review.
-A judge is expected to be proficient in the divisions recognized, and to possess a thorough knowledge of the rules of the discipline certified in as an official.
+An Official is expected to be proficient in the divisions certified, and possess a thorough knowledge of the current rules of the category certified as an official.

-It is imperative that certified officials exhibit the highest standard of integrity at all times and decisions are not made upon improper influence.
-The decisions of the official constitute solely their individual assessment and not the opinions of or decisions by Horse Council BC.
+It is imperative that certified officials exhibit the highest standard of integrity at all times.
+The decisions of the official constitute solely their individual assessment and not the opinions of or decisions of Horse Council BC.

-Horse Council BC is pleased to offer members a credible Provincial Recognized Officials program.
-Categories of Horse Council BC Provincial Recognized Officials Certification are:
+Horse Council BC is pleased to offer members a credible Provincial Recognized Official program in the following categories:

 - Hunter Judge

 - General Performance

 - Course Designer – Hunter Jumper